brendanlong/ocaml-ooxml/README.md

     the 1st edition.
 Part 2 is the most interesting for the Open Packaging Conventions and Part 4 has specifics for SpreadsheetML (or the other office formats if you want to start a library for them).
-  - Setup automatic code coverage reports.
-It's easy to have a typo when implementing the spec, so I'd like to aim for 100% test coverage.
   - Add more tests.
 Right now there's a set of extremely high level tests that we get the sound output as OpenOffice's CSV export, but being so high level means a lot of things are completely untested until we're 100% finished, which isn't a good situation to be in.
+It's easy to have a typo when implementing this spec, so I'd like to aim for 100% test coverage.
   - The cell formatting needs a lot of work.
 It's what I'm likely to work on next, but if you think you can do it first I'd be happy to let someone else do it (let me know if you start working on this though, so we don't